emoncms/emoncms/docs/architecture.md

 #### Modules

-An emoncms module is simply a directory with all the files that belong to a certain distinct feature inside.
-The use of the single module directory was [introduced in October 2012](http://openenergymonitor.blogspot.co.uk/2012/10/emoncms-development-update-modules.html) with the main reason being to make it really easy to add features to emoncms just by dropping a new module in the modules folder.
+An emoncms module is simply a directory with all the files that belong to a certain distinct feature inside, making it easy to add features to emoncms just by dropping a new module in the modules folder.
 A module can then be developed in its own github repository, making development easier.
-The core emoncms modules are: user, input, feed, vis and dashboard.

 A module usually includes the following files, but does not have to include all of them: